showpass/showpass-wordpress-plugin/README.md

 ## 2. Shortcode [showpass_events]

+Use the `[showpass_events type="list"]` shortcode to automatically display a list of upcoming events on any page or post.

+By default it will use the grid template, and the page_size will be 20

 ## 2.1.
 Adding shortcode and get data

 If you wish to make custom templates for your event lists and detail pages use the following shortcode in your template files.